Lundquist = Entrepreneurship

 Mentoring Every Step of the Way

-To coach, mentor, and advise students along the startup and venture launch process, we’re welcoming more experienced and successful entrepreneurs to campus as entrepreneurs-in-residence.
+To coach, mentor, and advise students along the startup and venture launch process, we’re welcoming even more experienced and successful entrepreneurs to campus as entrepreneurs-in-residence.

 Bob Mighell, one such entrepreneur-in-residence, has quickly become a student favorite.
 Another is Ann Carney who joined us this spring with a deep background in venture capital and a career committed to bettering small businesses.